A recent study investigated how ghrelin, a stomach hormone, promotes individuals’ conditioning to food-related odours and eating behaviours.

 Hypersensitivity to food images and smells may contribute to unhealthy eating habits

-These findings have significant consequences for obese individuals, as well as those that need to restrict their dietary intakes.
+These findings have significant consequences for obese individuals, as well as those who need to restrict their dietary intakes.
 Specifically, the study suggests that some individuals may be hypersensitive to food images and smells, which contribute to their unhealthy eating habits.
 This is particularly important to consider given that we are constantly exposed to food advertisements and smells.

 Written by Haisam Shah, BSc

 Reference: Han, J. E., Frasnelli, J. A., Larcher, K., Boyle, J. A., McConnell, T., Malik, S., … &Dagher, A. (2018).
-Ghrelin enhances food odor conditioning in healthy humans: an fMRI study. bioRxiv, 311738.
+Ghrelin enhances food odour conditioning in healthy humans: an fMRI study. bioRxiv, 311738.